Oseec/20MinCoach/README.md

 `vitest` tests files are located on [test](./src/test) in this files we have three tests.
 One for CoachCard, MainLayout and SessionCard.

 After every `push` a Git Action is going to be excecuted.
 This process can be checked on the `Action` window in GitHub.
 If everything is ok and steps are passed successfully Vercel will start de deployment stage automatically. `link-here`: https://20-min-coach.vercel.app/.

+### User Testing

+We validated the usability of the prototype through a Maze test.

+The tasks tested were:

+- Filter by React experience
+- Filter online coaches
+- Log out

+These tasks were selected because they reflect essential user interactions in the platform (search, filtering, and authentication flows).

+The complete Maze results can be found here: [Maze Results](https://app.maze.co/report/20mincoach/t5q897mfyzneea/e952e157)